Test week Success

 I normally try to avoid these like the plague!
-I know they are lung busting/face covered in snot kind of fitness tests.
+I know they are lung-busting/face covered in snot kind of fitness tests.
 Well to be honest my legs were a little achy from the 5km TT yesterday so I went in a bit apprehensive on this one.
-However as the warm up progressed through I was feeling pretty strong.
-I managed a 20 minute max power of 237 Watts sux weeks ago which equated to a 226 Watt FTP.
+However, as the warm-up progressed through I was feeling pretty strong.
+I managed a 20-minute max power of 237 Watts sux weeks ago which equated to a 226 Watt FTP.
 Going into the test I had a figure of 245w to hold for the first 10 minutes and see how I feel.
-I was hoping for this as my 20 minute max power was set in the summer of 2017 of 244 Watts.
-So I thought if I can manage my best 20 minute power so early in the winter season something is definitely going right!
+I was hoping for this as my 20-minute max power was set in summer 2017 of at 244 Watts.
+So I thought if I can manage my best 20-minute power so early in the winter season something is definitely going right!

-Well I started the test and the first 5 minutes I held around 245 Watts and it felt relatively comfortable.
+Well I started the test and for the first 5 minutes I held around 245 Watts and it felt relatively comfortable.
 So I upped a gear and was hovering around the 250 Watt mark.
-Ten minutes in I was prompted by Zwift if feeling good try up it a notch, so I did!
+Ten minutes in I was prompted by Zwift if feeling good to try up it a notch, so I did!
 As this was new territory for me I had two thoughts go through my head.
 My first thought was that the PowerTap P1 pedals were playing up.
 No way should I be feeling this strong holding these watts, but I made sure I calibrated and everything should have been fine with that.
 The other thought going through my head was I’m going to blow up and not even complete the test!
-Well things where still looking good 15 minutes in and my screen was starting to go blurry as it does on Zwift when getting to the nitty gritty of an interval.
+Well, things were still looking good 15 minutes in and my screen was starting to go blurry as it does on Zwift when getting to the nitty gritty of an interval.
 Then with 3 minutes, 2 minutes, 1 minute to go and I just pushed as hard as I could!
-My 20 minute FTP was complete and a new 20 minute max power of 260 Watts and new FTP of 247 Watts.
-BOOM I’ll take that, a 5% improvement over six weeks and an all-time highest 20 minute power by 16 Watts!
+My 20-minute FTP was complete and a new 20-minute max power of 260 Watts and new FTP of 247 Watts.
+BOOM I’ll take that, a 5% improvement over six weeks and an all-time highest 20-minute power by 16 Watts!

 Thursday – The CSS swim test.

-Apologies that this blog is a long one, but I just had to share with somebody my progress.
-When I tell the wife and kids about my FTP, 5K time and improvements in CSS they just look at me blank!
+Apologies that this blog is a long one, but I just had to share it with somebody my progress.
+When I tell the wife and kids about my FTP, 5K time, and improvements in CSS they just look at me blankly!
 Haha.

 – Mike Catton